avinash-218/avinash-218/README.md

 <p>

 - Computer Science & Engineering - Final year @ Mepco Schlenk Engineering College. 🎓
-- Currently working with <a href="https://www.deepsphere.ai/" target="_black">DeepSphere.AI</a> as a Data Science Intern. 🏥
 - Looking for opportunities and collaborations in the field of data science. ✅
 - Seeking opportunities to work in a challenging environments and push my boundaries. 💪
 - Technical Blogger 📝